Tipping.

 Taxis and Rideshares

-• Add $2 for the first bag and $1 for each extra if the driver helps.
+Add a $2 fee for the first bag and $1 for any additional if the driver helps.

-• Avoid using large bills, especially on short rides.
+Do not accept large bills, especially for short rides.

-• For limo or car services, tip 15%–20%, or confirm whether it’s already included in your fee.
+For automobile or limo services, tip 15%–20%, or check if it is already included in your fee.

 Bus Tours or Charter Buses